yuwen41200/fpga-computing/README.md

 ## Information ##

 The targeted board is Xilinx Virtex-5 ML506.

-Some files are not added due to copyright considerations.
+The host program runs on Ubuntu Linux 14.04 LTS.

+This project uses an Xillybus IP core for data transmission over an PCIe interface.
-However, one can download them for free from [xillybus.com](http://xillybus.com/) for academic purposes.
+One can download it for free from [xillybus.com](http://xillybus.com/) for academic purposes.

+The RTL design is done with Xilinx ISE Design Suite 14.7.